Appdynamics/mark-nodes-historical/README.md

 * To Stop the container, run:  `docker-compose stop`

 * To Rebuild the container, `run docker-compose up --build`

+## Kubernetes

+Please refer to the `kubernetes` folder for the manifest examples.

 ## What is Next